 (5) The powers conferred on the Supreme Court and the District Court under this section in relation to a contract or arrangement do not affect any powers that any other court may have in relation to the contract or arrangement in proceedings instituted in that other court in respect of the contract or arrangement.

-106. Power of Supreme Court and District Court to prohibit payment or transfer of money or other property
+106. Supreme and District Courts’ powers to prohibit payments, transfers of property etc.

 (1) In this section, a person (the first person) is an associate of another person if —